-Major variations in service revenue expenditure £000 Legal (80) Demand for external legal support was lower than anticipated.
-Other Balance of other variances that individually were less than £50,000.
-Total (52) (261) Planning Policy, conservation and design The under spend was mainly due to vacancies in team and savings arising from (54) the Fit for the Future review.
-Other Balance of other variances that individually were less than £50,000.
-Total 26 (28) Contingency (323) Total underspend on direct service expenditure (2,989)
+Major variations in service revenue expenditure £000 The restructure of the planning service created underspends against budget.
+(113) Other Balance of other variances that individually were less than £50,000.
+(1) Total (308) Contingency (4) Total underspend on direct service expenditure (2,169)

-Capital outturn 2012/13
+Capital outturn 2013/14

-Capital expenditure totalled £5.9 million in 2012/13.
-At the start of the year the approved capital programme was £2.8 million, but by year end transfers from the provisional capital programme, and other additions to the capital programme, increased this amount to £6.6 million.
-Spend for the year was £5.9 million, £0.7 million below budget.
-Material capital expenditure projects include spend on acquisition of land at Didcot £2.8 million (towards which the council received grant funding from the Homes and Communities Agency (HCA) of £1.9 million), disabled facilities grants £1.2 million, leisure centre equipment and refurbishment £0.5 million, grants to local organisations £0.3 million, social housing initiatives £0.3 million and spend on Didcot station forecourt £0.3 million.
+Capital expenditure totalled £17.7 million in 2013/14.
+At the start of the year the approved capital programme was £4.2 million, but by year end transfers from the provisional capital programme, and other additions to the capital programme, increased this amount to £18.7 million.
+Spend for the year was £17.7 million, £1.0 million below budget.
+Material capital expenditure projects include making a loan (treated as capital expenditure) to South Oxfordshire Housing Association (SOHA) £15.0 million, grants lo local organisations £0.8 million and disabled facilities grants £0.7 million.

 Capital expenditure is paid for out of money we have set aside from the sale of assets (capital receipts), investment income, reserves and external contributions.
 We have no external debt and have no plans to borrow to pay for future capital expenditure.
-Note 31a details how this year's capital expenditure was financed.
+Note 27a details how this year's capital expenditure was financed.

-Further details on both revenue and capital expenditure for 2012/13 are provided in an outturn report to scrutiny committee considered at its meeting in September 2013.
+Further details on both revenue and capital expenditure for 2013/14 are provided in an outturn report to scrutiny committee considered at its meeting in September 2014, which includes an analysis of the underspend.

-Treasury management 2012/13
+Treasury management 2013/14

-By actively managing its investments, the council earned interest and investment income of £2.6 million against a budget of £2.5 million.
-The average rate earned on cash investments for the year was 2.2 per cent.
+By actively managing its investments, the council earned interest and investment income of £2.2 million against a budget of £1.9 million.
+The average rate earned on cash investments for the year was 1.7 per cent.
 Of this income, £0.4 million represents dividends accumulated on the council's unit trust holdings, which are distributed as additional units.
-The remaining income will fund revenue expenditure during 2013/14.
+The remaining income will fund revenue expenditure during 2014/15.

-During 2012/13 £2 million of the council's unit trust holdings were disposed of.
-Of this disposal £1.7 million was credited to the council's general fund, with the remainder representing a capital receipt.
+During 2013/14 £2 million of the council's unit trust holdings were disposed of.
+This disposal represented a capital receipt.

-Further details on treasury management for 2012/13 are provided in an outturn report to both cabinet and audit and corporate governance committee considered during September 2013.
+Further details on treasury management for 2013/14 are provided in the treasury management outturn report to both cabinet and audit and corporate governance committee considered during September 2014.